TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/UsingTheSystemLog/TheLogTable(sysLog)/Index.rst

    Field
          details\_nr

    Type
          tinyint

    Var
          $details\_nr

    Description
-         Number of “detail” message.
+         Number of "detail" message.
 This number should be unique for the combination of type/action

          -1 is a temporary detail number you can use while developing and error messages are not fixed yet.

          0 is a value that means the message is not supposed to be translated

          >=1 means the message is fixed and ready for translation.